Trauma counselling in Nelson, BC

 What becomes possible

 Relationships become less threatening as your nervous system stops automatically reading danger in closeness or vulnerability.
 Old patterns lose their grip—you discover you have more choice in how you respond rather than reacting from survival programming.
-Trauma becomes integrated history, something that happened to you, rather than something still controlling your present moment.
+Trauma becomes integrated history, something that happened to you, rather than something still defining your present moment.

 Is this work right for you?